459thSCO/PuertoRico/README.md

 or watch on Youtube.
 [Network Chuck you need to learn Virtual Machines RIGHT NOW!!](https://www.youtube.com/watch?v=wX75Z-4MEoM)

-1000 - Virtualization on your device
+1000 - Virtualization on your device (lets set it up!)

 1100 - Virtualization for development, and snapshots